Adam Temple

 Practice Overview

-Adam specialises in financial services, banking, insurance and other commercial disputes.
-He has been recommended for many years as a leading junior in both Legal 500 and Chambers and Partners, where he is currently described as ‘bright, clear in his thinking, good on paper and equally strong on his feet’ and ‘the star of the team no doubt’.
+Adam specialises in financial services, banking, insurance, cryptoassets and other commercial disputes.
+He has been recommended for many years as a leading junior in both Legal 500 and Chambers and Partners, and is Legal 500’s Financial Services and Insurance Junior of the Year 2023.

-Adam’s practice is international, including instructions in the Dubai International Financial Centre, the Qatar Financial Centre, Guernsey, and arbitrations in other jurisdictions.
+Adam’s practice is international, including instructions in the Dubai International Financial Centre, the Qatar Financial Centre, Guernsey, and international arbitrations.
+In the Middle East he is ranked as a leading junior for commercial disputes.

-Adam is ranked in both Legal 500 and Chambers and Partners for his financial services work, where he is recognised for his ability to navigate financial services regulation and ‘provide clear and correct advice on issues on which many barrister would struggle to advise’.
+Adam is ranked in both Legal 500 and Chambers and Partners for his financial services work, where he is recognised for his ability to navigate financial services regulation and is described as ‘a go-to advocate for the FCA’.
+He is Legal 500’s Financial Services and Insurance Junior of the Year 2023.

 Adam is regularly instructed by the FCA, including the following reported cases for the regulator: